Skip to content

 NASSAU, Bahamas — It’s going to take more than the reality that he’s no longer an NBA starter to shake the unshakable Andre Drummond.

-Early into his return to the 76ers, it is clear that Drummond is not only confident in his ability as a rebounder but also wildly comfortable expressing it.
+Early into his return to the 76ers, it is clear that Drummond is not only confident in his ability as a rebounder but also comfortable expressing it.

 “That’s why I’m here,” Drummond said Monday during the team’s media day.
 “I’m the best rebounder to ever play the game.
-I’m here to do one job and that’s help this team win.
+I’m here to do one job, and that’s help this team win.

 “You want me to say that again?
 Want to record that?
 I’m the best rebounder ever.
 Ever.”